cutefishaep/Bad-Footer-Fixer/README.md

 ## Features

 - Fix all JPG & PNG only with 1 command
-- Sharpen will be comming soon
+- Convert jfif to jpg or png
 - WORKS ON WINDOWS 7, 8, 10, 11
 - open source 😏